 Make sure to use plants that need the amount of light provided.
 These hellebores get barely any sun at all, yet they are happy and healthy…because they really like the shade.

 This is one of the most important steps for choosing plants for landscaping your garden: Make sure that the plants you buy are meant to grow in the gardening zone where you live.

 Camellias (like the ones above) won’t survive in cold climates.

 If you’re not sure which zone you live in, check a zone map like this one to find out.

-Getting plants that are too big for the space you have is a common problem people have when they are trying to choose plants for landscaping their garden.
+Getting plants that are too big for the space you have is a very common problem.
 Even experienced gardeners do this sometimes!

 It is really easy to look at the current size of the plant in the pot and plan accordingly.
 However most plants will get MUCH bigger once they are in the ground.

 Make sure you know how big they will be once they are full grown.
 Try not to crowd them too much (unless you are prepared to do the extra work of moving plants around later).